badgeteam/BadgeOS/docs/kernel/isr.md

 ## isr_ctx_t
 The ISR context is a CPU-specific data structure that stores the execution context for a side of a thread; kernel threads have one ISR contexts while user threads have one each for their kernel and user sides.

-Aside from the CPU-specific fields, which should not be accessed by code that is not CPU-specific, there are a two general fields:
+Aside from the CPU-specific fields, which should not be accessed by code that is not CPU-specific, there are two general fields:

 ### Field: `sched_thread_t *thread`
 Pointer to owning `sched_thread_t`.